My Experience of Chronic Fatigue

-I’d do a couple of minutes of the afore mentioned chores during some of the ad breaks (a few hours were often needed to build up enough energy for the 3 minutes of activity).
-It would take me the whole weekend to tidy round the rooms of my tiny flat and to change the bed.
+I'd do a couple of minutes of the aforementioned chores during some of the ad breaks (a few hours were often needed to build up enough energy for the 3 minutes of activity).
+It would take me the whole weekend to tidy around the rooms of my tiny flat and to change the bed.

-No longer supporting others with IBD when the fatigue took over
+No longer supporting others when the fatigue took over

 I stopped going online and supporting others with IBD because I felt so negative about everything.
 My emotions were all over, and my fatigue bought with it a short fuse, so I often found myself just wanting to snap at people (online and in real life).